The Role of a Data Steward in Data Integration

 • Approving the consistency of data

-Data stewards are accountable for enhancing data quality, especially during data integration activities.
-Their primary role is to ensure that the data governance goals of the company are met.
+As you can see, data stewards are accountable for enhancing data quality.
+Their primary role is to ensure that the data governance goals of a company are met.
 The focus on data governance is essential when the company has to implement a successful data integration strategy and use it for analysis, reporting, and decision-making.